ctfs/write-ups-2015/boston-key-party-2015/school-bus/park-street/README.md

 ## Write-up

-Reading the [official specification](https://www.opennetworking.org/images/stories/downloads/sdn-resources/onf-specifications/openflow/openflow-spec-v1.0.0.pdf) and searching for `modification`, we see in section `4.6 Flow Table Modification Messages` the `OFPFC_ADD` type foradding a New flow.
+Reading the [official specification](https://www.opennetworking.org/images/stories/downloads/sdn-resources/onf-specifications/openflow/openflow-spec-v1.0.0.pdf) and searching for `modification`, we see in section `4.6 Flow Table Modification Messages` the `OFPFC_ADD` type for adding a New flow.

 ## Other write-ups and resources